-The answer?
-Well it depends on who you ask!
+So, what’s the answer?
+Well, it depends on who you ask!

-There isn't an official distinction between the roles, with companies using their own experience and knowledge to define descriptions that suit their needs.
-To confuse matter further, there can be regional variations as well, with a distinct difference in education.
-However, the variety of data sources can be assessed and analysed to draw conclusions from.
+There isn’t an official distinction between the roles, with companies using their own experience and knowledge to define descriptions that suit their needs.
+To confuse the matter further, there can be regional variations as well, with a distinct difference in education.
+However, the variety of data sources can be assessed and analysed to draw conclusions.

 According to Computer Science Degree Hub software developers and software engineers have separate roles: